Samir70/qShow/README.md

 - [ ] option to skip
 - [ ] if user gives wrong answer, it goes red.
 - [ ] no option to immediately retry after wrong answer, just a nextQ button
+- [ ] this question object includes type and a list of text questions and a list of answers

 ### Matching questions
 - [ ] User clicks one word then must click the other which matches according to some rule